saucelabs/sauce-docs/docs/mobile-apps/features/network-throttling.md

 ## Upcoming

+* Apply network throttling to your manual Live tests
 * Change your desired network conditions dynamically any time during your automated Appium test
-* Apply network throttling to your manual Live tests
 * Apply network throttling to your Espresso and XCUITest tests

 ## Limitations
 :::note Limitations

 - iOS network throttling is supported on iOS/iPadOS 14.0 and above.
+- Android network throttling is supported on Android 10 and above.

 :::